wilmoore/reactq/README.md

 non-trivial tasks like data filtering, request/response header manipulation, or access-rights checking.
 Whatever the task, the syntax is the same simple-chainable internal DSL.

-**2. Honors priority**: ReactQueue, in addition to allowing callbacks to serve as event handlers, it allows a priority to be associated with the event handler for cases when you need that level of granularity.
+**2. Honors priority**: ReactQ, in addition to allowing callbacks to serve as event handlers, it allows a priority to be associated with the event handler for cases when you need that level of granularity.

-**3. Built on the shoulders of giants**: ReactQueue currently wraps the well-tested and mature Zend\EventManager component (built for Zend Framework 2).
+**3. Built on the shoulders of giants**: ReactQ currently wraps the well-tested and mature Zend\EventManager component (built for Zend Framework 2).

 **4. Testable**: ReactQ is fully unit-tested using PHPUnit.